CoDeConf/CoDeConf.github.io/sthlm15/preconf/index.md

 ---

-##Why are delivery pipelines so often in are?
+##Why are delivery pipelines so often red?
 {: #pipelines}

 _Facilitated by:_{: .inverted} Andrey Devyatkin, Ericsson AB.